mahibub20/Ros_Demo/README.md

-Implementation of a ROS Multiplicator
+Implementation of a ROS Multiplicator for Demo